csmangum/opusagent/docs/FastAgent.md

 The need for responsive, intelligent voice systems is rising rapidly across industries such as banking, healthcare, and customer service.
 Traditional IVR (Interactive Voice Response) systems are rigid, slow, and often frustrating to users.
 Conversely, purely generative AI systems often lack necessary control, leading to unpredictable or unsafe behavior.

-FastAgent bridges these two paradigms by combining:
+OpusAgent bridges these two paradigms by combining:
 - FastAPI's high concurrency and low-latency performance.
 - Telephony integration for real-time voice streaming.
 - Finite State Agents (FSA) for structure, context-awareness, and reliability.